Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

 Machine (VM) on your computer and the VM will use the Ubuntu GNU/Linux operating system.

+__Note:__ We only officially support developing with VirtualBox.
+While VMWare should work, we offer no guarantees at this time.
+Please try and make sure that you only have one installed / running at a time though as trying to have both running can cause issues.

 1. To develop with a Virtual Machine (VM), your computer should have at least 8GB of RAM and a 64-bit host OS.
 AMD-V or Intel VT-x are also required (most computers have these).
 Submitty is RAM and I/O